paulmalherbe/Tartan/doc/SYS.rst

 + pillow                # Used by fpdf and imaging
 + pywin32               # Windows only

-The following dependancy should also be installed using pip:
+The following dependency should also be installed using pip:

 + pymupdf               # Used by the Tartan PDF Viewer/Printer and Bulk Mail